How To Get The Most From Couples Therapy.

 - What’s the kind of partner you aspire to be in order to build the kind of life and relationship you want to create?
 (Focus on being your best self).

 - What are your individual blocks which prevent you becoming the kind of partner you aspire to be?
-(Work against being your worst self).
+(Work against being your best self).

 My task will be to assist you to develop the attitude, skills and knowledge necessary to work through and achieve the above aims.